Shadoku/MMF2Exts/README.md

 2. If you are converting from one SDK to another, most of the work will be done for you.
 3. Adding a new project configuration (example, you have Edittime, and you add Edittime Unicode), the props file will read the project configuration name and apply the settings for Edittime and Unicode; making it non-debug, adding the `_UNICODE` defines, etc.

+## Python-first Fusion SDK prototype

+The repository now contains an experimental Python SDK (`fusionpy_sdk`) that mirrors the proposed Fusion Python Extension SDK for Windows.
+It includes:

+* Decorators and an `Extension` base class for defining actions, conditions, expressions, properties, and lifecycle hooks.
+* Manifest validation helpers for `fusion_extension.yml`/`.json` descriptors.
+* A CLI (`python -m fusionpy_sdk.cli`) with `init`, `validate`, `build`, `run`, and `publish` subcommands to scaffold, validate, bundle, and stage Python extensions for the Windows host bridge.
+* Build tooling that freezes Python bytecode and packages declared resources for distribution.

+See `docs/fusionpy-sdk.md` for architecture details and usage guidance.

 ## SDK variants

 ### MMF2SDK